AncientTrinity/internal_inventory_tracker/README.md

 # Internal Inventory Tracker

-# Reports and analytics
+# Other Apis and improvements

-This is the develope=ment where the report and analytics live
+This is a github repo dedicated for some minor improvements and adding other api like the wweather api